frenzla/piscine42/README.md

 ### Soft-skills
 	  Self-learning and proactiveness
-		At 42, self-learning is at the core of its peer to peer learning methodology.
+		At 42, self-learning is at the core of the peer to peer learning methodology.
 There are no teachers whatsoever; the learning process is based on googling, enquiring your classmates, and empirical knowledge, each student learning at their own pace.